OpenTAI/wild-deepfake/README.md

                                 ...
 ~~~

-In each tar file, there will be several folders containing face images, and the images in each folder represent a face sequence.
+In each tar.gz file, there will be several folders containing face images, and the images in each folder represent a face sequence.
+The image name in the folder represents the frame number it appears in the original video.

 ## Highlights

 -**Collected from Internet**